Bodha

 The dyad rules

 The system is always half of a pair.
-Never whole by itself.
+Care cohorts are bounded exceptions, never silent additions.

 PRINCIPLE 4